cb-nw-4/m1-1-htmlcss-html/__workshop/exercise-1/1-questions.md

 ## Q4 - Can a `button` be a child of a `button`?
 Explain your reasoning

+No, a button cannot be a button of a child.
+A button is interactive content, and you can't nest interactive content inside of other interactive content.

 ## Q5 - What is the most generic tag you can use?

 ## Q6 - What do the following achronyms stand for?